Domestic Abuse

 National Domestic Violence Helpline

+You can call the National Domestic Violence Helpline on 0808 2000 247.
 The helpline is run in partnership between Women's Aid and Refuge.
 Further support and advice can be found by visiting the Women's Aid and Refuge websites.

 Rising Sun

 The Rising Sun is Ashford’s domestic abuse charity.
-They can provide you with information and support available in the Ashford and Canterbury area.
+They can provide you with information and support in the Ashford and Canterbury area.

 Forced marriage and honour based abuse